3DPrintings

 3. Aluminium

-Aluminium is another commonly used metal in 3D printing, known for its lightweight and excellent thermal conductivity.
+Aluminium is another commonly used metal in this method, known for its lightweight and excellent thermal conductivity.

 2. Good thermal and electrical conductivity Prone to warping during the printing process